 We should see differences among people around us as a way for us to learn more.
 It’s the quality of their characters that should be our reason to be friends with them.
 It’s how we feel whenever we’re around them that should be more important.
 Or it’s how they help us grow and become better persons that should be a priority to relate and build a relationship with them.

 In other words, we should embrace differences among people who can be our potential friends and set aside our judgmental views.

 In some cases, we may have formed judgments to protect ourselves.
 For example, maybe we shared a deeply personal story with someone who gossiped about us later.
 It would be understandable if we said, “I can’t be vulnerable like that again.”

-So we decided not open ourselves to any possibilities of having any relationship with people whom we think are similar type with those who hurt us.
+So we decided not to open ourselves to any possibility of having any relationship with people whom we think are a similar type with those who hurt us.

 But closing ourselves off from support makes it hard to heal.
 If we’re rejecting people based on what someone else did, we have no room to grow.
 We’re denying ourselves the comfort that comes from a community that longs to wrap their arms around us.
 It’s not about hurting the people around us.
 It’s more about we’re only hurting ourselves.

 If we want to change our lives and invite kind, supportive people into it, we have to be willing to do something different.
 That means suspending judgment and giving people a chance to show them who we are.
 Don’t be afraid to open our hearts to someone new.